Tilden Daken: The Key of Red Artist

 Daken possessed Synesthesia in Art, a rare and instinctive co-operation of the senses in art and music; he experienced the sensation as a child and it manifest in later years.
 Daken most actively engaged in synesthesia during his Hollywood years when he painted to music on stage in his "key of red" palette; as a Tonalist, he sought to emulate musicality and inspire contemplation.

 Exhibitions

 During his lifetime, Daken exhibited in Northern and Southern California, Chicago, Cincinnati, and New York.
 Since his death, his works have exhibited at: the Maxwell Galleries in San Francisco; the Marin County Civic Center; the Fresno Art Museum; the Fresno Metropolitan Museum of Art and Science, the Abilene Fine Arts Museum in Abilene Texas; the Cowboy Hall of Fame in Oklahoma City; the Oakland Museum of California in Oakland; the Museum of Sonoma County in Santa Rosa; the Depot Park Museum in Sonoma, and others.
+In 2024,an exhibition titled Tilden Daken: The Art of Adventure, was held at Museum of Sonoma County and Jack London State Historic Park.